Emergence in graphs with near-extreme constraints: Proof of Theorem

 The situation is similar near the other scallops.
 There is a family of graphons parametrized by the size $c$ of each of the $n$ identical podes, as in Figure \ref{fig:Multi01p} for $n=3$.
 There is a value $c_0$ that minimizes the triangle density, but $dS/dc$ is not zero at $c=c_0$.
 Instead, the calculation shown in the next paragraph shows that $dS/dc$ is negative for all relevant values of $c$.
 As a result, we can increase $S$ to first order in $\Delta c$ by decreasing $c$ while only increasing $t$ to second order, so $\Delta S \sim \sqrt{\Delta t}$.

-For a general value of $n$, the graphon is 1 everywhere except on the diagonal blocks and on the two off-diagonal blocks in the upper right corner.
+For a general value of $n$, the graphon on the $n$-th scallop is 1 everywhere except on the diagonal blocks and on the two off-diagonal blocks in the upper right corner.
 The edge density is \be e = 1- nc^2 - (1-nc)^2 + \frac{(1-nc)^2}{2} p. \ee This means that

 Taking a derivative with respect to $c$ is then easy: \be \frac{dp}{dc} = \frac{4n}{(1-nc)^3} (e +c -1). \ee The entropy is $S = \frac{(1-nc)^2}{2}H(p)$ and derivative of $S$ with respect to $c$ is

 Since $c$ is between $\frac{1}{n+2}$ and $\frac{1}{n+1}$, the coefficients of $\ln(p)$ and $\ln(1-p)$ are both positive, making each term negative, so $\frac{ds}{dc} < 0$, as claimed.